ncolomer/energy-monitor/README.md

 ### Parts

-The following table presents the partlist needed for a full module:
+The following table presents the partlist needed to build a full module:

 | Part | Quantity | Price | Links |
 |-|-:|-:|-|